levibostian/AndroidBlanky/README.md

 Now, open up the Android project in Android Studio.
 Everything should Gradle sync and build successfully.

 * Open the `app/build.gradle` file.
-Find and replace this line: `applicationId "com.levibostian.androidblanky"` with your own namespace for your app.
+Find and replace this line: `applicationId "com.levibostian"` with your own namespace for your app.
 * Edit the package names of your source code to your namespace as well.
 [This is how to do that](https://stackoverflow.com/a/29092698/1486374)

 Now it's time to setup Firebase.